lbovolini/object-mapper/README.md

 - Maps DTO to Model object
 - Maps Model to DTO object
 - Maps nested objects
+- Maps nested Lists, Sets and Maps
 - Can map any object to any object if it follows the restricions
 - Caches objects getters and setters methods for improve performance

 ## Restrictions

-Maps only corresponding origin object field if it have getter method and destination object have correspongind setter method
+Maps only corresponding origin object field if it have getter method and destination object have corresponding setter method

 ## Examples